Karaburun is a small village in the northeast of Istanbul, near the Black Sea. Me and two friends cycled there and swam in the sea.

 It’s 25 kilometers to the north of Istanbul on the Black Sea coast, having an area of 25 square kilometers and surrounded by small forests.
 The lake is fed by the Istiranca river so its water is fresh.
 It’s one of the main freshwater (around 20% of the freshwater of Istanbul comes from Lake Terkos) sources of Istanbul using huge pipes connecting to the main water distribution center of the city.

 The excessive water from the lake is discharged to the sea if needed.
 Nearby the lake, there is a small village bearing the same name as the lake.
-Freshwater fishing and goose hunting is also possible with special regulations at and around Terkos Lake.
-There are a couple of country-style small hotels around it and attracts many local people, especially during summer weekends.
+Freshwater fishing is also possible with special regulations at and around Terkos Lake.
+There are a couple of country-style small hotels around it which attract many local people, especially during summer weekends.

 Lake Terkos is also known as “Durugöl”, which means “limpid lake” in Turkish.